MatseFR/massive-starling/samples/demo/README.md

 # Benchmark demo
 A few things to better understand what's going on in the demo For context my PC is quite old : i5-6500 CPU and geforce GTX 1060 3GB, if you have a powerful machine I guess your numbers will be quite different.
+## Draw calls
+Each `MassiveDisplay` instance makes 1 draw call unless it has no layer.
+Each instance can display up to 16383 quads (I'll look into removing that limit at some point), so when you select a scene with 64K objects the demo uses 4 `MassiveDisplay` instances.
+The menu button adds 2 draw calls.
 ## Options
 Those apply to both Classic and Massive.
 ### atlas